abdfaizaan/mslearn-openai/Instructions/Labs/hol-content-filters-lab2.md

 ## Lab objectives
 In this lab, you will complete the following tasks:
- - Task 1: Deploy a OpenAI model
+ - Task 1: Deploy an OpenAI model
  - Task 2: Generate natural language output
  - Task 3: Explore content filters

-### Task 1: Deploy a OpenAI model
+### Task 1: Deploy an OpenAI model

 As you have already deployed OpenAI services in the previous exercise, you're ready to deploy a model to use through the **Azure AI Foundry portal**.
 Once deployed, you will use the model to generate natural language content.